 May God and Guru ever bless you in the spirit of Chardi Kala and may you have the strength and courage to walk this path with grace, kindness, compassion, and consciousness.
 Wahe Guru!

 THE SECRETARY OF RELIGION

 SS Dr. Sat Kaur Khalsa has served as Secretary of Religion since 1991 and was ordained as a Sikh Dharma Minister in 1975.
 As Secretary of Religion, Dr. Sat Kaur oversees and is ultimately responsible for the delivery of the functions of this Office.
 Dr. Sat Kaur is a long-time member of the International Khalsa Council and the Khalsa Council Executive Committee.
-She maintains a full-time psychotherapy tele-health private practice in California and New Mexico, counseling individuals, couples, and families to support their personal and spiritual growth.
+She maintains a full-time Telehealth Psychotherapy and counseling private practice, specializing in relationships.
+She predominately works with adults (individuals and couples) to support their personal and spiritual growth.
 She is a certified Kundalini Yoga teacher, a facilitator of White Tantric Yoga®, and a published author.